nlemoing/resume-generator/articles/nyc-biking.md

 The 1st Avenue commute also introduced me to the daily jockeying for space that NYC cyclists do with the cars, cabs, scooters and pedestrians they share the road with.
 Although the bike lane on 1st Avenue has an empty lane separating it from traffic, it's often blocked by parked cars, delivery trucks and naive pedestrians who wander accidentally into the road.
 The bike lane runs along the left side of the road and cars will often make left turns without first checking for oncoming bikes.
-To bike safely, it was essential to adopt the "defensive driving" mindset that my parents talked about while living in Doha; don't predict what others will do on the road, because others on the road are often unpredictable.
+To bike safely, it was essential to adopt the "defensive driving" mindset that my parents talked about while living in Doha; don't predict what others will do on the road because they're often unpredictable.
 Instead, put yourself in a position to react quickly to any unexpected (or downright illegal) maneuvers.
 The adrenaline from keeping track of everyone else on the road replaced any morning caffeine I might have otherwise needed.